 You came here to find out the answer, is credit card churning worth it?
 After reading this article, you know exactly what I’m about to say.
 Yes, it is worth it, but only IF you are financially capable AND willingly dedicated to putting in the effort to make the rewards worth the effort.

 Having the resources is certainly a prime requirement.
 Without an excellent credit score, even attempting to churn credit cards will most likely be less than fruitful for you.
-Mediocre cards just don’t have to enticing offers you need to make all this worth it.
+Mediocre cards just don’t have that enticing of offers you need to make all this worth it.

-Now you have a $3000 balance coming due.
+Now you have a $3,000 balance coming due.
 If you don’t have the means to immediately pay off this debt, your entire gambit was for nothing.
-Paying down a credit card can be near impossible with the penalty interest rates, high outstanding credit rated against available credit will also cut your credit score and possibly impact your future card applications.
+Paying down a credit card can be near impossible with the penalty interest rates.
+Additionally, high outstanding credit-rated against available credit will also cut your credit score, and possibly impact your future card applications.

-With the exceptional credit score and free cash flow, you are in the game.
+With an exceptional credit score and free cash flow, you are in the game.
 Staying in and making this all pay off will come down to your effort and abilities.
-Will you dedicate the time and energy necessary to keeping on top of all the moving pieces in your credit card churning empire?
+Will you dedicate the time and energy necessary to keep on top of all the moving pieces in your credit card churning empire?

 Years ago there was a surge in the popularity of “radical couponing” where consumers made the most out of the store and manufacturer coupon tools that were available to them.
-Some of these shoppers went so far as to make spreadsheets, organize into folders, and do nearly constant research into which store and which products would maximize their efforts.
+Some of these shoppers went so far as to make spreadsheets, organize them into folders, and do nearly constant research into which store and which products would maximize their efforts.